 My experience in making public presentations began during my Masters program in Museum Studies at USC in 1998, when I started to present my research at national conferences.
 Because of my extensive study into the arts in Baja Norte, Mexico, I was asked to speak at several events in Tijuana about the border culture, which I did in Spanish.
 I continued to present my research throughout my doctoral study at USC at international conferences, and even afterwards while working as a museum professional.
 My public speaking experience also includes giving interviews to the press (television and radio) in Spanish and English, moderating panel discussions, lecturing in undergraduate classes at USC and in Greece, and teaching graduate courses.

 Museums on the Edge: Stories of Transformation and Failure.
 California Association of Museums, Los Angeles.
 March 6, 2020.
+Due to the success of this panel, it was repeated virtually on June 18, 2020 – Watch YouTube Video

 Culture Club blog, by Camille Wong, “The Evolution of Museums: Susana Smith Bautista on Why Museums Need to Communicate.”
 December 26, 2018.
 Read Interview